-The Mitel 6930 SIP IP phone is a premium feature-rich phone with a large color display that delivers graphically rich applications.
-The Mitel 6930 IP phone provides 12 programmable self-labeling keys allowing up to 44 functions and five intuitive state sensitive softkeys supporting up to 24 functions.
+The Mitel 6940 SIP IP phone is a top-of-the-line executive phone with a large high-resolution touch display that delivers graphically rich applications.
+As a full-feature enterprise-class phone, the Mitel 6940 SIP IP phone provides 12 programmable self-labeling keys and six intuitive state sensitive softkeys.

-This applications phone features superior sound quality with wideband audio, an enhanced speakerphone that utilizes advanced audio processing to achieve richer and clearer handsfree conversations, and native analog, DHSG/EHS, USB, and Bluetooth headset functionality.
+The Mitel 6940 SIP IP phone features superior sound quality with a cordless Bluetooth handset featuring enhanced audio capabilities, a speakerphone that utilizes advanced audio processing to achieve richer and clearer handsfree conversations, and native Bluetooth and USB headset functionality.

-The Mitel 6930 SIP IP phone supports MobileLink, a feature that provides seamless mobile integration using Bluetooth wireless technology.
+The 6940 IP phone supports MobileLink, a feature that provides seamless mobile integration using Bluetooth wireless technology.
 MobileLink highlights include the ability to:

-- Answer a mobile phone call using your Mitel 6930 SIP IP phone. - Effortlessly move mobile call audio between the Mitel 6930 SIP IP phone and your mobile phone. - Sync your mobile phone's contact list with your Mitel 6930 SIP IP phone.
+- Answer a mobile phone call using your Mitel 6940 IP phone. - Effortlessly move mobile call audio between the Mitel 6940 SIP phone and your mobile phone. - Sync your mobile phone's contact list with your Mitel 6940 SIP phone.

-Accommodating today's high speed networks through dual Gigabit Ethernet ports, the Mitel 6930 SIP IP phone also offers plenty of support for Mitel and third-party peripherals and has an environmentally efficient PoE class 3 rating.
-The Mitel 6930 SIP IP phone is one of the most advanced desktop IP phones available on the market today and is ideal for any enterprise executive or manager, Teleworker, and Contact Center employee.
+Accommodating today's high speed networks through dual Gigabit Ethernet ports, the Mitel 6940 SIP IP phone also offers plenty of support for Mitel and third-party peripherals and has an environmentally efficient PoE class 3 rating.
+The Mitel 6940 SIP IP phone is one of the most advanced desktop IP phones available on the market today and is ideal for any enterprise executive or manager, Teleworker, and Contact Center employee.

-The 6930 SIP IP phone is compatible with select Mitel call managers - MiVoice 5000, MX-ONE, MiVoice Office 400.
+The 6940 IP phone is compatible with select Mitel call managers-MiVoice 5000, MX-ONE, MiVoice Office 400.

-About this Guide
+About this guide

-This guide explains how to use the basic features of your new 6390 SIP IP phone.
+This guide explains how to use the basic features of your new Mitel 6940 SIP IP phone.
 Not all features listed are available by default.
-Contact your System or Network Administrator to find out which features and services are available to you on your system.
-Your System Administrator has the ability to customize some features on this phone.
+Your System Administrator has the ability to customize many features on this phone.
+Contact your System Administrator to find out which features and services are available to you on your phone system.
 For information on more advanced settings and configurations, Administrators should refer to the Mitel SIP IP Phones Administrator Guide.